 Students are not to bring personal devices not related to instruction to school unless authorized.
 Students may carry personal cell phones: however, cell phones must be turned off and placed in the student's Yondr pouch during the school day.
 Students are not to use electronic devices for the purpose of academic dishonesty.
-Any electronic devices, including but not limited to cell phones, that are left out or are used during instructional time will be considered to be a disruption and may be confiscated and secured in the Assistant Superintendent's office.
+Any electronic devices, including but not limited to cell phones, that are left out or are used during instructional time are considered to be a disruption and may be confiscated and secured in the Assistant Superintendent's office.
 Students may retrieve their cell phones after 3:45 PM.
-During athletics, cell phones and cameras may NOT be used inside a locker room for any purpose.
-A violation of this rule will result in immediate penalty which could include dismissal from the team.
+Cell phones and cameras may NOT be used inside any bathroom or locker room for any purpose.
 Students may bring pre-approved personal electronic devices to use in the dorms after school.
 All electronic devices must be turned off at lights out in the dorm.
 Cell phones must be secured in the Yondr pouches overnight and may be unlocked in the morning.